-Winning the Battle of the Mind: Renew, Guard, and Transform Your Thoughts
+Winning the Battle of the Mind: Finding Freedom in Thought

 - silina Destine